Lab materials

 Figure the last 2 tests out on your own and make sure it works in all cases!

-After the class, you should
+After this class, you should

 - Understand the requirements for this subject, including how to get a grade